tritonminingco/website-deploy/README.md

 2. Ensure all files maintain their relative paths
 3. Point your domain to the `index.html` file

-## 🌐 Live Version
-The website is currently deployed at: https://ttmwukiz.manus.space

 ## 📋 File Dependencies
 - All CSS files should be in the same directory as `index.html`
 - All JavaScript files should be in the same directory as `index.html`